Jack Carter (comedian)

-Jack Carter (born Jack Chakrin; June 24, 1922 – June 28, 2015) was an American comedian, actor, and television presenter.
-Brooklyn-born, Carter had a long-running comedy act similar to fellow rapid-paced contemporaries Milton Berle and Morey Amsterdam.
+Jack Carter (born Jack Chakrin; June 24, 1922 – June 28, 2015) was an American comedian, actor and television presenter.
+Born in Brooklyn, Carter had a long-running comedy act similar to fellow rapid-paced contemporaries Milton Berle and Morey Amsterdam.

 Life and career

-Carter was born in Brighton Beach, Brooklyn, New York, in 1922 to a Jewish family.
+Carter was born in Brighton Beach, Brooklyn, New York, to Russian Jewish immigrants Anna (née Borofsky) and Harry Chakrin.
+His parents owned a candy store there where he began to dance on tables at the age of 3.

 Carter served in the United States Army Air Forces during World War II.
 He hosted an early television variety program called Cavalcade of Stars on the DuMont Network.
 He was lured to NBC to host his own program titled The Jack Carter Show.
 Carter recommended Jackie Gleason take his place as host of Cavalcade of Stars, though DuMont did not hire Gleason until the network's choice, Jerry Lester, also jumped to NBC.
 The Jack Carter Show appeared under the banner of the Saturday Night Revue, NBC's 2 1/2-hour Saturday night programming slot.
 Carter hosted his show for one hour each week followed by the 90-minute Your Show of Shows starring Sid Caesar, Imogene Coca, Carl Reiner, and Howard Morris.
-Carter remained friends with Sid Caesar his entire life and delivered the eulogy at his funeral.
+Carter remained friends with Caesar his entire life and delivered the eulogy at his funeral.

 His only major Broadway appearance was opposite Sammy Davis Jr. in the 1956 musical Mr. Wonderful.
 He earlier replaced Phil Silvers in the Broadway show Top Banana.
 He was a frequent guest on The Ed Sullivan Show during the 1960s and early 1970s, and was known for his impression of Ed Sullivan.
 He appeared as himself (along with his then-wife Paula Stewart) in the comedy series The Joey Bishop Show.
 In the late 1960s, he was the host of a game-show pilot called Second Guessers.
 The pilot did not sell.
 He was also a frequent panelist on the television game show Match Game during the 1973–1974 season and again during the early 1980s.
 In 1975, he appeared as a guest star on the quiz show $10,000 Pyramid with contestant Liz Hogan Schultz, and appeared as the ill-fated mayor in the cult horror film Alligator in 1980.